oliolioli/CanvasPlotter/README.md

 # CanvasPlotter (work in prgogress) #
-Simple plotter for IOT which

-CanvasPlot is an evolving JavaScript library designed for straightforward plotting using HTML Canvas.
-This project is currently in progress, aimed at providing developers with a lightweight and dependency-free solution for creating simple charts and graphs.
+CanvasPlot is a very simple plotter designed for straightforward plotting using HTML Canvas and nothing more.
+This project is currently in progress, aimed at providing developers with a lightweight and dependency-free solution for creating simple charts and graphs (for example for your offline IOT-device).
 The goal is to offer an intuitive plotting experience that respects user privacy, works offline, and requires no external dependencies.

 ## Features ##